top of page

 Quality Score (QS)

-Your keyword quality score is an estimate of how relevant your ads, keywords, and landing pages are to a person who sees your ad.
-Higher quality scores typically lead to lower ad costs and better positioning for your ads.
-Just like how it’s important to target the correct niche audience, it’s important to give them the best experience after they click.
-We like to see keyword quality scores of 4 or above.
+Your quality score is an estimate of how relevant your ads are to a person who sees your ad.
+It's calculated using your expected clickthrough rate, ad relevance, historical impressions for exact searches of your keyword, and landing page experience.
+Better quality scores typically lead to lower ad costs and better response to your ads.
+Just like how it’s important to target the correct audience, it’s important to give them the best experience after they click.
+We like to see keyword quality scores of average or, preferably, above average.

 The bottom line

-Ads increase brand awareness by 80%.
-Google Ads are definitely worth the investment, but you need a strong marketing strategy and then a firm understanding of the KPIs before jumping into Google Ads reporting.
+63% of people have clicked on a Google Ad at some point.
+Google Ads are worth the investment, but you need a strong marketing strategy and then a firm understanding of the KPIs before jumping into Google Ads reporting.
 The KPIs we listed will help you cut through the data to get a balanced look at how successful your campaigns are.

 bottom of page